-The Bridgestone Group believes all stakeholders throughout its natural rubber supply chain play a constructive role to improve its sustainability.
-In order to support implementation of our Global Sustainable Procurement Policy, the Group is committed to managing a grievance mechanism which allows for stakeholders to raise grievances related to its policy.
-The Group is committed to an open and transparent process where all grievances will be dealt with fairly and in a timely manner; and results of this process will be publicly disclosed.
+The Bridgestone Group believes all stakeholders throughout its natural rubber supply chain play a constructive role in improving its sustainability.
+To support implementation of our Global Sustainable Procurement Policy, the Group is committed to managing a grievance mechanism which allows stakeholders to raise grievances related to its policy.
+The Group is committed to an open and transparent process where all grievances will be dealt with fairly and in a timely manner.
+Results of this process will be publicly disclosed.

 The Bridgestone grievance mechanism will align with the United Nations Guiding Principles on Business and Human Rights criteria for effective and non-judicial grievance mechanisms: legitimacy, accessibility, predictability, equitability, transparency, rights-compatible, a source of continuous learning, and based on engagement and dialogue.